Facebook urges U.S. government to allow disclosure of security requests

-SAN FRANCISCO Facebook Inc (FB.O) on Tuesday urged the U.S. government to allow Internet companies to reveal the size and scope of the national security information requests they receive, echoing statements made by Google Inc (GOOG.O) and Microsoft Corp (MSFT.O).
+SAN FRANCISCO Facebook Inc on Tuesday urged the U.S. government to allow Internet companies to reveal the size and scope of the national security information requests they receive, echoing statements made by Google Inc and Microsoft Corp.

 "We would welcome the opportunity to provide a transparency report that allows us to share with those who use Facebook around the world a complete picture of the government requests we receive, and how we respond," Facebook said in an e-mailed statement.